life-itself/tao/onboarding/README.md

 You now need to create an account on each of these.
 Please make sure you set up Gravatar first.

-When you set up systems, try to pick usernames that will be easy for others to remember (e.g. using your first and last name is ideal).
+When you set up systems, try to pick usernames that will be easy for others to remember.
+Using your first and last name is ideal.

 * Bitwarden -- https://bitwarden.com (password manager).
 Use Bitwarden to store your passwords as you work through the onboarding process.
 * Gravatar -- https://gravatar.com. **You need to do this before any of the steps below so your Gravatar is used on the other accounts you create.**